Starting up: consider your exit strategy

 3. Decisions that could affect your eventual exit

-• Business form - the legal structure you choose can restrict your exit options and affect how potential buyers view the business
+• Business structure - the legal structure you choose can restrict your exit options and affect how potential buyers view the business - for example sometimes it is easier to sell a limited company than a partnership or sole trader structure.

 • Articles of Association - these set out the rules for running the company affairs.
 If they are too restrictive they could limit what the business can and can't do.
 This could put off potential buyers or investors who are looking to diversify.

-• Property agreements - these are notoriously difficult to get out of without suitable break clauses or the right to assign your agreement to another party.
+• Property agreements - these can be difficult to get out of without suitable break clauses or the right to assign your agreement to another party.

 • Shareholders - the involvement of shareholders with voting or preferential rights can make it more complicated for an outside investor or buyer to take over the business.